emilybache/ValidateAndAddProduct-Refactoring-Kata/README.md

 ValidateAndAddProduct Refactoring Kata
 =======================================

 This refactoring kata mixes logic for both validating input data and creating a new product in the dabase.
 It might be valuable to separate these two into separate 'Phases' (see Martin Fowler's ['Split Phase' refactoring](https://refactoring.com/catalog/splitPhase.html)) Before you refactor it, you will want some better test cases.
 There is one test case to start you off - using an Approval Testing framework.
-See [https://approvaltests.com/](Approval Tests website).
+See the [https://approvaltests.com](Approval Tests website).

 The change you need to make
 ---------------------------